Why I’m Running

 About ca-32

-California’s 32nd Congressional District covers communities across the Westside of Los Angeles and the San Fernando Valley.
+California’s 32nd Congressional District covers communities across San Fernando Valley, Simi Valley, and the Westside of Los Angeles.